-You’ll probably already know that Taylor Swift recently dropped a surprise new album – Folklore.
-My regular readers will know that I am a committed Swiftie, so this news literally made my day when I first heard it.
-I immediately ordered the album for my car collection of Taylor CDs, and streamed it pretty much the entire weekend of its.
-While Lover will always be my favourite album of hers, there’s no denying that Folklore is an absolute masterpiece.
-I’ve lost count of how many listens I’ve given it over the last week or so, so I thought now would be a good time to talk about my favourite songs on the album.
+While Lover will always be my favourite Taylor Swift album, there’s no denying that Folklore is an absolute masterpiece.
+I’ve lost count of how many listens I’ve given it over since it was released in mid-2020, so I thought now would be a good time to talk about my favourite songs on the album.
 I then thought I’d embrace my love of Taylor Swift even more with a brand new blog series – friends, I give you my Tay-Tay Top Five.
 Quite simply, I’m going to be writing about my top five songs on each of her albums and why I love them so much.
 Starting with the most recent, today is all about Folklore.

 Created in isolation during the Covid-19 pandemic, Folklore is Taylor’s 8th studio album and she announced its release a mere 16 hours before it dropped.
 Quite a different flavour to her usual pop genre, this album is a mix of indie-folk and alternative rock, along with some electro-folk and chamber pop thrown in.
 An unplanned creation, Taylor said on her Instagram that Folklore is a collection of stories and songs, and that “picking up a pen was my way of escaping into fantasy, history and memory.”
 This is an album that demonstrates even more just how incredible she is at storytelling, creating story arcs and characters with some intense and vivid imagery – in particular, three of the songs (Cardigan, August and Betty) tell the story of a teenage love triangle, each one from a different character’s perspective at different times in their lives.